 What Truck Brokerage Software Does

 TruckingOffice has recently released a new version of our software that caters specifically to truck brokerages.
-Eliminating some of the unnecessary functions, like maintenance records (since brokers are not in possession of a brokered load at any time), this truck brokerage software is streamlined to help you focus on the important parts.
+We eliminated some of the unnecessary functions, like maintenance records (since brokers are not in possession of a brokered load at any time).
+This truck brokerage software is streamlined to help you focus on the important parts.
 It will help you to keep your brokerage and regular trucking loads separated, especially in terms of financial records.
 This tool is geared towards organizing histories, both of loads and of customers, to allow you to access past information quickly.
 Same core product, different features—so it does exactly what you need it to.

 Using truck brokering to increase revenue is just smart business.
 Our user-friendly truck brokerage software helps you to grow your business in an organized fashion.